cheops-workshop/cheops-workshop.github.io/cfp.md

 ## Important Dates

-- Abstract Submission: One week before paper submission (Anywhere on Earth)
+- Abstract Submission: January 15, 2022 (Anywhere on Earth)
-- Paper Submission: Late January/early February, 2022 (Anywhere on Earth)
+- Paper Submission: January 22, 2022 (Anywhere on Earth)
-- Notification to Authors: Late February, 2022
+- Notification to Authors: March 5, 2022
-- Camera-Ready Deadline: Early March, 2022
+- Camera-Ready Deadline: March 19, 2022
 - Workshop Date: April 5, 2022

 ## Submission Guidelines

 Only original and novel work not currently under review in other venues will be considered for publication.
-Submissions can either be full papers (8 pages) or short papers (4 pages).
+Submissions can either be full papers (6 pages) or short papers (4 pages).
 The page count includes the title, text, figures, appendices but excludes the references.
-They must be submitted electronically as PDF files formatted according to the [submission rules of EuroSys](https://2022.eurosys.org/calls/call-for-papers/#submission_instructions).
+They must be submitted electronically as PDF files formatted according to the submission rules of EuroSys.
 Accepted submissions will have to comply with the EuroSys proceedings format.
 Extended versions of selected papers will be considered for publication in the ACM SIGOPS Operating Systems Review journal.

 Papers have to be submitted to EasyChair at: <https://easychair.org/conferences/?conf=cheops21>
 One author of each accepted paper is required to register for the workshop and present the paper.